istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 ### Installing Istiod Component

-The **Istiod** chart installs a revision of Istiod.
+The `istiod` chart installs a revision of Istiod.
 Istiod is the control plane component that manages and configures the proxies to route traffic within the mesh.

 {{< text bash >}}